Blog-Reference and Blog-Reference and Blog-Reference adapted to context

 (i) An increase in the expenditure ratio ρE leads to higher employment (the letter ρ stands for ratio).
 An expenditure ratio ρE>1 indicates credit expansion, a ratio rhoE<1 indicates credit contraction/debt repayment of private households.

 (ii) Increasing investment expenditures I exert a positive influence on employment, a slowdown of growth does the opposite.

-The complete employment equation is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
-The equation contains only measurable variables and is testable, so there is no need for the usual clueless filibuster.
+The complete Employment Law is a bit longer and contains in addition profit distribution, public deficit spending, and import/export.
+The Law contains only measurable variables and is testable, so there is no need for the usual clueless filibuster.

-The employment equation says that an increase of investment expenditure or deficit spending increases employment.
+The Employment Law says that an increase in investment expenditure or deficit spending increases employment.
 The multiplier, though, is different from Keynes’s flawed multiplier (2012).
 The crucial difference consists of ρF.

 To increase overall employment requires an increase of ρF and this means that the expansion must be wage-driven, i.e., the increase of the wage rate must be such that it overcompensates the retrograde effects of productivity and price increases.

 To be sure, the correct employment theory is far beyond the horizon of Friedman, RomerRomer, and the blathering rest of sitcom economists.

 Kakarot-Handtke, E. (2011).
 Increasing Returns and Stability.
 SSRN Working Paper Series, 1921267: 1–19.
 URL